 SQL syntax errors are mostly due to MySQL Strict Mode being enabled.
 Strict mode controls how MySQL handles invalid or missing values.
 Simply put, it forces developers to write better SQL statements.

-On the other hand in our modules, especially Billing Extension, we perform super-complex SQL queries that are more inclined to cause an error.
-In conclusion make sure strict mode is disabled on your server.
-This is a requirement of WHMCS.
+In conclusion make sure strict mode is disabled on your server since this is a requirement of WHMCS.

 - Open phpMyAdmin and select localhost